 A provincial Indo-Saracenic style of architecture can be seen in the minarets, domes, and latticework in the mosques in the city of Ahmedabad.
 Prosperity, that followed trade with the affluent western countries, is reflected in the havelis and courtyard houses of the merchants.
 It was from Ahmedabad that Mahatma Gandhi orchestrated India’s struggle for freedom.
 It is now a city that is home to some of the most iconic contemporary architecture in India.

-As we travel towards the west of Ahmedabad, we enter the region of Kutch.
+On the west of Ahmedabad lies the region of Kutch.
 Colour and design stand out as the most salient features found in the handicrafts of Kutch as expressions of the State ’s rich heritage.
 The highlights of our visit to the tribal villages would be the different forms of embroidery, block printing and tie and dye.
 As we take a safari into the wild west of the Gir National Park - a breeding ground of flamingo, pelican, and home of the rare Indian Wild Ass, we will also sight the great Asiatic lion along with leopards and antelopes.

 The UNESCO world heritage site of Champaner Pavagadh near Vadodara is a living cultural heritage beginning from the Chalcolithic period.
 The ancient shrine on the top of a hill is an important place for Hindu pilgrimage.
 Excavations have also revealed precincts of cities with various places of worship and primitive water tanks.
 Besides this, Vadodara also houses the royal family of Baroda in the Laxmi Vilas Palace, a unique blend of different schools of architecture.